open-source-uom/myuom/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See [`LICENSE`](https://gitlab.com/opensourceuom/myUoM/-/blob/main/LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>